Adult Groups and Education

 Women’s Book Group

-Hennepin offers opportunities for young adults to grow in faith, serve the community in the name of God, and connect with peers and people in other generations.
+Hennepin offers opportunities for young adults to grow in faith, serve the community in the name of God, and connect with peers and people from other generations.
 There are monthly opportunities, weekly programs, and periodic chances to serve.
-We’re using August as a time to poll the community and see what direction we want to go for 2014-2015.
-Please contact Associate Pastor Nate Melcher to add your voice to the conversation.
+Please contact Associate Pastor Nate Melcher for more information.

 Young Adults – Monthly

-Pub Theology: We meet once per month at a local brewery or pub for good drink, good company, and good discussion on a wide variety of topics.
-Our time together is founded on these simple ground rules:
+Pub Theology: We meet once a month at a local brewery or pub for good drink, good company, and good discussion on a wide variety of topics.

-3rd Sunday Worship: You’ll likely find young adults at any given worship service at Hennepin Avenue UMC and all are encouraged to attend worship services every Sunday.
-And, we make a concerted effort to attend and sit together during the Festival Worship service at 9:30am on the 3rd Sunday of the month.
+3rd Sunday Worship: We make a concerted effort to attend and sit together during the Traditional Worship service at 10:00am on the 3rd Sunday of the month.